janpeter19/BPL_TEST2_Batch_calibration/README.md

 A Jupyter notebook that go through the parameter estimation and generate the figures above you click here [start BPL notebook](https://colab.research.google.com/github/janpeter19/BPL_TEST2_Batch_calibration/blob/main/BPL_TEST2_Batch_calibration_colab.ipynb).
 In the menu choose Runtime/Run all.
 The installation takes just a few minutes.
-The subsequent execution of all the simulations take just about a minute or so.
+The subsequent execution of all the simulations takes just about a minute or so.

 Note, that you can easily change from working with simulated data to your own measurement data stored in an excel-file on your own computer.
 Just follow the instruction in the notebook!